 Indian Railways had previously rationalised passenger train fares, earlier this year on 1st July 2025, with a small increase in fares per kilometre travelled.
 And now, with effect from 26th December 2025, it is once again similarly increasing the rates for non-AC and AC classes in Mail and Express trains by a nominal amount, to bear the increasing cost of operations.

-- No increase in fares for Suburban and Monthly Season Tickets.
+- No change in fares for Suburban services and Season Tickets, including both suburban and non-suburban routes.

 As Indian Railways has expanded its network and operations significantly over the last decade, it has also increased its manpower, along with several improvements in safety aspects, better facilities and modernisation in coaches, train services, and railway stations.